Benefits and Perks

 If an employee will require more than three (3) days away from work to care for a family member, the employee must contact the Human Resources Department to apply for a Family Medical FMLA Leave of Absence.
 While on a family medical leave, the employee may continue to use accrued time in accordance with the terms of this policy.

 What is it?
-The Emergency Sick Time Bank is a "bank of sick time" that has been donated by fellow support staff employees for use by other support staff employees who are out of work full-time with a serious medical condition.
-The emergency sick time bank is not available to faculty or administrative staff.
+The Emergency Sick Time Bank is a "bank of sick time" that has been donated by fellow employees for use by other employees who are out of work full-time with a serious medical condition.

 How would I request hours?
-Support staff employees can request an award of hours once they meet the following criteria:
+Employees can request an award of hours once they meet the following criteria:

 How are awards determined?
 After meeting the initial criteria and filling out the request form, there are three factors considered before granting an award: